The Oxford RoboCats (TORC) Handbook

 - Team attendance at the Michigan State Championship and the World Championship events are generally decided if funding is available and if the team elects to participate.

 - No student will be excluded due to financial hardship.
-Please contact the teacher sponsor or main contact listed on page 2 to make arrangements for your student.
+Please contact the teacher sponsor or main contact to make arrangements for your student.

 Role of Teacher Advisor

 Mr. Kimmel is the TORC Teacher Advisor whose responsibilities include but are not limited to: